 2. Fetch At Night

 Depending on how dark it gets in your area, you might not feel safe walking outside even with your dog beside you.
 If you have a backyard, there’s always something you can do to pass the time with your pup.
-Whether it’s a frisbee, a ball, or even a stick your dog can have the time of his life in the dark playing fetch!
+Whether it’s a frisbee, a ball, or even a stick, your dog can have the time of their life in the dark playing fetch!

 Dogs can actually see better in the dark than we humans can, so chances are good that they won’t even need lights to play.

 That said, you should still have a flashlight for emergencies.
 During the day, make sure the area in your backyard is clear of clutter or holes your dog might run or fall into.
 You don’t want to spend Earth Hour at the nearest emergency vet clinic.

 Earth Hour can offer a quiet moment for you and your pooch.
 There are always so many things that can go on during the day and many stresses that might accompany them.
 This is a chance for you to just relax and take a deep breathe.